Battle of the Indus (1027): Battle

 In early 1027 AD, Mahmud launched his seventeenth and final expedition into India, targeting the Jats who had disrupted his earlier retreat.
 In March, he set out for Multan, building 1,400 boats.
 Each boat was equipped with an iron spike at the prow and additional spikes along the gunwales, manned by crews of 20 armed with bows, arrows, and naphtha grenades.
 The sultan advanced on the Indus river to attack the enemies.
 The Jats prepared for the conflict, relocating their families and possessions to a distant island in the river.
 The Jats countered with a fleet of 4,000 boats though some sources claim 8,000.
 The Sultan countered by blocking the river's upper course with his own flotilla and deploying two robust cavalry detachments, supported by elephants, to secure the riverbanks.
 A naval engagement followed.
 The three projected iron spikes on Mahmud's boats pierced and capsized the Jat vessels, leading to a decisive victory in which nearly all Jat fighters were killed or drowned.
 Some attempted to flee overland but were repelled by Turkoman forces stationed along the riverbanks, forcing them back into the water.
 Ghaznavids pursued the Jats to their island refuge, where they had stored their valuables, resulting in significant casualties and the capture of substantial spoils as well as the women and children as slaves.
 This was the last military campaign taken by Mahmud of Ghazni in India.
 The Sultan returned to Ghazni in the beginning of summer around June–July 1027.

 Aftermath

 This was the last military offence carried out by Mahmud of Ghazni.
-The remainder of Mahmud's reign was spend suppressing disruptions of the Seljuks, and campaigns which led annexation of western Persia.
+The remainder of Mahmud's reign was spent suppressing disruptions of the Seljuks, and campaigns which led annexation of western Persia.